-During the year, the Board considers a range of activities carried out at different times as part of the Own Risk and Solvency Assessment process (the 'ORSA' process).
+During the year, the Board considers a range of activities carried out at different times as part of the Own Risk and Solvency Assessment (ORSA) process.

-The assessment of risk and solvency needs is in principle carried out continuously and consists in practice of a series of interrelated activities whereby the process establishes:
+The assessment of risk and solvency needs is carried out continuously and consists in practice of a series of inter-related activities whereby the process establishes:

-- current and future risks to which the regulated entity is exposed, - the level of capital required to support those risks, - the quality of capital available, and - actions the regulated entity will take to achieve and maintain the desired levels of risk and capital.
+- current and future risks to which the regulated entity is exposed - · the level of capital required to support those risks - the quality of capital available - · actions the regulated entity will take to achieve and maintain the desired levels of risk and capital

-If deemed necessary, the activities that form part of an annual cycle, are supplemented by ad hoc assessments of the impact of external events, emerging trends, significant risk events, and breaches.
+If deemed necessary, the activities that form part of the annual cycle, are supplemented by ad hoc assessments of the impact of external events, emerging trends, significant risk events, and breaches.